conclude-ai/rag-search/README.md

 ## Features

-- **Modular Architecture**: Easily swap out ingestion, chunking, and retrieval implementations
+- **Modular Architecture**: Pluggable components across the ingestion and retrieval stack with sample wrappers over top open-source component offerings.
-- **Experiment Tracking**: RAGArtifact stores experiment parameters and metrics
+- **Experiment Pipeline**: Generate and test all combinations of component variants
-- **Multiple Ingestion Methods**: Support for Unstructured and Docling document parsers
-- **Flexible Chunking**: Sliding window chunking with customizable size and overlap
-- **Type-Safe Vector DB Interface**: Protocol-based type hints for vector database integration
-- **LangChain Integration**: Ready to integrate with LangChain Q&A pipelines
+- **LangChain Integration**: RAGArtifact extends `BaseRetriever` for seamless use with LangChain chains
-- **Evaluation Metrics**: Built-in support for Precision@K, Recall@K, and MRR

 ## Installation